carpentries/instructor-training/_episodes/10-load.md

 *   *Germane* load is the (desirable) mental effort required to create linkages between new information and old (which is one of the things that distinguishes learning from memorization).
 *   *Extraneous* load is everything else that distracts or gets in the way.

-FIXME: Diagram somehow portraying these three terms with an example.

 Cognitive load theory's proponents claim that eliminating extraneous cognitive load accelerates learning.
 Unsurprisingly,